Getting Started

 • Example message: In a Saga, context.Reply() will reply to the sender of the immediate message, which isn't common.
 To reply to the message that started the saga, use the saga's ReplyToOriginator() method.

-Using context.Reply(…) in a message handler is fairly common, but it is less common (and can be confusing) when used in a saga.
+Using context.Reply(…) in a message handler is fairly common but less common (and can be confusing) when used in a saga.

 Calling .Reply(…) always replies to the immediate message.
 Imagine a saga is started by Msg1, which sends DoSomething to an external handler, and that handler replies with a DoSomethingResponse.
 If the saga calls context.Reply(…) within the handler for DoSomethingResponse, the reply will be sent to the handler that processed DoSomething.